btcpayserver/btcpayserver-doc/docs/Deployment.md

-## To chose one that will best suit your needs, consider the following:<br>
+## To choose one that will best suit your needs, consider the following:<br>

 |Deployment method <br>method      |   Difficulty   |    Production/Dev |      All features <br>available     |             Approx. cost<br> per month      |
 | -------------------------------- |:--------------:|:----------------------:|:---------------:|:-------------:|